Favourited 222 times

 We have been busy over the last few years building structures, installing fencing and generally figuring out what works for us and how to make things easier, but we are constantly being distracted by cattle breakouts & fencing issues which are taking up time that could be spent doing more meaningful projects & other necessary tasks.

 We need your help to get our farm working in harmony with the animals & to help set up permaculture methods.
 We have lots more to do before our farm is picture perfect and running smoothly, but there is so much to learn and do here and you will never run out of jobs.
-You may be working with Valencia around the house & gardens, or with Patrick out in the fields doing fence repairs, driving tractors, or building animal houses or milling lumber from our own trees.
+You may be working with Valencia around the house & gardens harvesting, watering and keeping things working smoothly, or outside with Patrick in the fields doing fence repairs, driving tractors, or building animal houses from lumber made from our own trees!
+You will learn to run a chainsaw (if you want, all safety gear included), and operate the large sawmill we own.
+Theres nothing better than cutting a piece of lumber yourself.
+Everyone enjoys it, even the girls!

 Cooking / shopping